aditya990/Getting-and-Cleaning-Data/codebook.md

 ## This file contains descriptions of all the variables used in the run_analysis.R file

- -activities	: contains activity label and its corresponding activity
+ - activities	: contains activity label and its corresponding activity

  *train_data 	: contains data of x_train.txt
  *train_var  	: contains data of y_train.txt